top of page

 Digital technologies play a crucial role in driving economic change.
 Uneven participation across economies creates new opportunities and challenges.
 Where niches and pockets of excellence occur, these can be leveraged to open new market opportunities and improve overall market and economic participation.

 Digital technologies have lowered many barriers to entry and forced social changes unthought of just years prior.
-As digital transformation continues to couple with social agendas, economies, markets, organisations and professionals must be ready to pivot to a more democratic competitor, customer and consumer landscape.
-A move towards a more even playing field will again drive alterations in household earning and spending, aggregated market behaviour, and organisational challenges and opportunities.
+As digital transformation continues alongside social and economic shifts, organisations must be ready to pivot to a more democratic competitor, customer, and consumer landscape A move towards a more even playing field will again drive alterations in household earning and spending, aggregated market behaviour, and organisational challenges and opportunities.

 Organisations must be ready to pivot to a more democratic competitor, customer and consumer landscape.